INSIGHTS BLOG

 03./ Saving and Investing

 As teens begin to generate an income, learning how to save and invest is their next step.
-To keep up with Canada’s 4.4% annual inflation rate, and to reach financial goals like retirement, teens need to begin investing a percentage of their savings.
+To keep up with Canada’s fluctuating inflation rate, and to reach financial goals like retirement, teens need to begin investing a percentage of their savings.
 The competence required to invest is intimidating, especially to teenagers.
 By offering investing expertise and services, credit unions can start creating positive money habits with their young members that will have a lasting impact.

 04./ Understanding Taxes

 After being hired at their first job, teenagers may be confused by the lower-than-anticipated number on their paycheque if they do not understand gross pay versus net pay.
 Along with tax deductions, teenagers should learn about tax refunds.
-Even if a working teenager is not required to file a tax return, they should be informed of the advantages, like; tax refunds, claiming tuition credits, and building Registered Retirement Savings Plan (RRSP) room.
+Even if a working teenager is not required to file a tax return, they should be informed of the advantages, including tax refunds, claiming tuition credits, and building Registered Retirement Savings Plan (RRSP) room.

 05./ Responsibility and Security